 Termination form (ID407E)

 Immigration Termination Form (ID407e): here.
 This form is the official notification to inform the immigration about the termination or expiry of a contract.
 An employer must inform the HK Immigration Department about the termination of a contract within 7 days of the last working date.
-Always make sure to include a reason for termination as per the list showed above.

 - The domestic helper has the right to refuse the reason stated on the form by the employer.
 In that case, the domestic helper may sign a separate form, as it is not compulsory for both parties to sign on the same termination form.